Yerai Cortés: Career

 Cortés began his career in Madrid, performing in some of the city's most prestigious flamenco tablaos, such as Las Carboneras, Villa Rosa, Casa Patas, and Corral de la Morería.
 He has also performed in important theaters in Spain, including the Teatro de Bellas Artes in Madrid, the Teatro Coliseum in Barcelona, and the Teatro Lope de Vega in Seville.

 Throughout his career, Cortés has accompanied prominent artists such as La Negra, La Tana, Richard Bona, Marcos Flores, Alfonso Losa, Manuel Liñán, Las Hermanas Bautista, Chuchito Valdés, Javier Colina, and Farruquito.
 These collaborations have allowed him to explore different facets of flamenco and merge it with other musical genres.

 In recent years, Cortés has worked with musicians of various styles and participated in innovative projects.
 Of particular note is his collaboration with C. Tangana, whom he accompanied on his Sin cantar ni afinar tour and with whom he has explored new frontiers in flamenco music.
+Cortés was nominated for the Best New Artist award at the 2025 Latin Grammys.